How To Use A Body Scrub:

-It’s hard to say on how much to apply to your skin.
+It’s hard to say how much to apply to your skin.
 Some body scrubs come in pump bottles and others come in containers with lids that screw on.
 It isn’t as simple as saying to apply 1 or 2 pumps because each companies container will dispense a different amount of product.

-The best advise you can do is to go by your gut feeling.
+The best advice you can do is to go by your gut feeling.
 If you think you’re applying too much, you probably are.
 Start out with a small amount and work your way up to an amount you are comfortable working with.